linkerd/website/linkerd.io/content/service-mesh-glossary/_index.md

       and handles traffic coming into the cluster from off-cluster sources.
       This traffic is referred to as ingress (or occasionally "north/south" traffic)
+  - question: What is an init container?
+    answer:
+      An init container is a container run at the beginning of the pod lifecycle before the application containers start.
+Typical use cases of init containers include rewriting network rules; assembling secrets for the application; and copying files from a network location.
   - question: What is latency?
     answer:
       Latency refers to the time it takes an application to do something (e.g.,